Peter Jok

-Kacoul Dut "Peter" Jok (born 30 March 1994) is a South Sudanese professional basketball player for Cibona Zagreb in the Croatian League and the ABA League.
+Kacoul Dut "Peter" Jok (born 30 March 1994) is a South Sudanese professional basketball player for Petro de Luanda of the Basketball Africa League (BAL).
 He played college basketball for the University of Iowa of the Big Ten Conference.
 A 6 ft 6 in swingman, Jok originates from Rumbek.
 Jok represented the South Sudan national team in the 2023 FIBA World Cup and the 2024 Summer Olympics.

 Early life

 Jok was born and spent his childhood living in Rumbek, Sudan.
 When Jok was three years old, his father died as a general for the Sudan People's Liberation Army during the Second Sudanese Civil War.
 Jok's grandfather, the chief of their village, was also killed during the war.
 Growing up, Jok was solely exposed to football, and had no experience with basketball.
 The family eventually fled to Uganda and then Kenya to escape the war.
 They joined many other Sudanese refugees in Des Moines, Iowa, which was where they moved to in December 2003.
 Jok arrived in the United States without knowing any English.

 In fourth grade, Jok was asked by his friends to play basketball for the Greenwood Elementary School team, and he became the tallest player on the team.
 He drew the attention of Mike Nixon, who wanted to create a fourth-grade Amateur Athletic Union (AAU) team at the time.
 He watched Jok play at a recreational game in Des Moines, and even though he did not touch the ball during the entire game, Jok was asked to join Nixon's team.
 Jok was reluctant to play basketball at this point in his life, but he made the all-tournament team at the fourth-grade AAU state championship.
 In seventh grade, he won the Spiece tournament title in Fort Wayne, Indiana.
 He received offers from colleges as early as eighth grade.